-Curtis Below, Senior Vice President at Fairbank, Maslin, Maullin, Metz & Associates, brought his broad professional experience in the public, nonprofit and private sectors to FM3 in 2007.
-Since joining the firm he has provided qualitative and quantitative research and strategic advice to government agencies, non-profit organizations, businesses, and candidate and ballot measure campaigns at both the state and local levels.
+Partner & COO Curtis Below brought his broad professional experience in the public, nonprofit and private sectors to FM3 Research in 2007.
+Since joining the firm, he has provided qualitative and quantitative research – and strategic advice – to government agencies, non-profit organizations, businesses, and candidate and ballot measure campaigns at both the state and local levels.

-In the public sector, Curtis previously worked in the California State Legislature for then Assembly member Herb J. Wesson, Jr., specifically focusing on health, utilities and conservation issues.
-He also served as the Vice-Chair of the City of Oakland's Public Ethics Commission, overseeing city laws regarding open records, public meetings, campaign financing and lobbyist registration.
-In the nonprofit sector, Curtis worked for the Environmental Defense Fund, focusing primarily on environmental health issues.
-In the private sector, Curtiswas a co-founder and Vice President of Get Active Software, an Internet software and services company that provided online constituent mobilization and engagement tools for nonprofit organizations, including the AFL-CIO, American Lung Association, US Chamber of Commerce, the Humane Society of the United States and PBS.
+In addition to his time at FM3, Curtis also has experience in the public sector (working for the California State Legislature and serving as the Vice-Chair of the City of Oakland's Public Ethics Commission, in the nonprofit sector (working for the Environmental Defense Fund), and the private sector (as co-founder and Vice President of Get Active Software, an Internet software and services company that provided online constituent mobilization and engagement tools for nonprofit organizations).

 Curtis received his Bachelor's degree in Geography/Environmental Studies from UCLA and both his Master's of Public Policy and Master's of Public Health from UC Berkeley.
 Curtis can be reached in FM3’s Oakland office at (510) 451-9521 or at Curtis@fm3research.com.